pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 Here’s how I work.
 Skip down to billing if you just want numbers.

-# The Pomodoro Technique
+## The Pomodoro Technique

 The Pomodoro Technique was developed by [Francesco Cirillo](https://caps.ucsd.edu/Downloads/tx_forms/koch/pomodoro_handouts/ThePomodoroTechnique_v1-3.pdf).
-The basic gist is work on a single task without any interruption or distraction for 25 minutes, take 5 minutes off (I prefer to stand up and do something physical like handstands), and repeat for a total of 4 cycles, before taking a 30 minute break.
-This leads to a “full cycle” of 2.5 hours.
+The gist is to work on a single task without any interruption or distraction for 25 minutes, take 5 minutes off (I prefer to stand up and do something physical like handstands), and repeat for a total of 4 cycles, before taking a 30 minute break.
+This leads to a full cycle of 2.5 hours.

-# The Standard Work Day
+## The Standard Work Day

 The standard work day is generally considered to be 8 hours.
 There seems to be little agreement of what happens when during these 8 hours, but an hour for lunch is considered standard.